nickypro/arena-infra/README.md

 - give the participants the ssh private key `cat ~/.ssh/shared_infra_key_name`, get them to save it in `~/.ssh/shared_infra_key_name`.
 (If they are on MacOS/Linux, they will additionally need run `chmod 600 ~/.ssh/shared_infra_key_name` to make sure the key is not world readable.)
 - give the participants the ssh config file `cat ~/.ssh/config` from step 4.
 They should add the lines to their own `~/.ssh/config` file.

-### 6. **(optional) Streamlining the ssh config**
+### 6. **(optional) Setting up a Proxy to streamline SSH Configs**
 - One issue is that if you ever want to turn off a machine, or you want to change out one of the machines, you need to manually update the ssh config by giving this to each participant.
 This is a pain.
 - set up an ubuntu proxy machine with many ports available.
-I use [hetzner](https://link.nicky.pro/hetzner), but you can use whatever you want.
+I use [hetzner](https://link.nicky.pro/hetzner).
+You can create whatever Virtual Private Server (VPS) or similar you want.
+For ease of setup I will assume hetzner + ubuntu VPU by default, if you have different requirements you can follow them as needed.

-- Note: you should should **use a different ssh key** than the one that is shared with the participants. (you can use an existing key you have for yourself, or create a new one with `ssh-keygen -t ed25519 -N "" -C "proxy_key_name" -f ~/.ssh/proxy_key_name`, and use the public key `cat ~/.ssh/proxy_key_name.pub` for the proxy machine.)
+- First, **use a different ssh key** than the one that is shared with the participants. (you can use an existing key you have for yourself, or create a new one with `ssh-keygen -t ed25519 -N "" -C "proxy_key_name" -f ~/.ssh/proxy_key_name`, and use the public key `cat ~/.ssh/proxy_key_name.pub` for the proxy machine.)
 - add this proxy machine to your ~/.ssh/config
+- If you don't have any preferences, then:
+    - Create an account on [hetzner](https://link.nicky.pro/hetzner)
+    - Create a new project, name it whatever you want (eg: "arena-infra-proxy")
+    - Create a resource > create a server
+    - Choose any location (whatever is closest to you)
+    - Choose an image (eg: Ubuntu 24.04)
+    - Choose a type: Shared vCPU > Arm64 (Ampere) > CAX11
+    - Add your ssh key (eg: run `cat ~.ssh/proxy_key_name.pub` and copy the output)
+    - Create & Buy Now

+- Now you can add an ssh config to your local machine in order to connect to the proxy:
 ```
 Host myproxy
     User root